The Best Cookware Sets for Busy Kitchens

 Stainless steel pots and pans with a core or cladding of copper or aluminum heat up fast.
 They distribute heat evenly and retain heat well.
 In general, the thicker the core or cladding, the better the heating properties.

-Stainless steel cookware forms nice, crusty bits on some foods that stick to the pans.
-You can scrape the bits out with a plastic or nylon spatula after cooking.
-Use them to make a tasty sauce or gravy.
+- Stainless steel is the best type of cookware for searing some foods to create a caramelized crust.
+You can scrape these bits out with a plastic or nylon spatula and create a tasty sauce or gravy.

-Many cooks value stainless steels pots and pans for their mirror-like finish.
-They are an affordable choice.
+- Budget-friendly stainless steel pots and pans are popular because of their mirror-like finish.
 Keep them shiny by using only non-abrasive cleaners and pads.

 The Best Non-Stick Cookware Sets

 Non-stick cookware sets are popular.
 They're easy to clean and easy to use.
 You can skip coating them with oil or butter if you want.
-Favor butter and oil over nonstick cooking spray.
 Sprays can cause a buildup that makes the nonstick coating less effective over time.
 Some non-stick sets are labeled safe for oven use.

 The Best Induction Cookware Sets